 Appraising your car is the first step to know what you can get for it and what you deserve to get for it.
 Every vehicle will depreciate somewhat, so being able to estimate puts you one step ahead.
 Knowing its value will also help you decide the method of sale you plan to take.

-Although there are many online car value calculators that provide you with an estimate for free, not all are created equal.
+Although many online car value calculators provide you with an estimate for free, not all are created equal.
 These are only estimates and should not be used definitively, but can help you get a general ballpark.

 We tested each of the tools below with one of our most commonly purchased vehicles, a 2005 Toyota Corolla CE in black, with standard equipment and 100,000 miles in the Dallas ZIP code, 75254, and "Average" condition.